gitcodedave/screendiaries/README.md

 When making search queries for content, the ContentSearchView API utilizes the following query parameters:

+type = The type of content (movie, series, episode) s = Search term
+~ Optional
-i = A valid IMDB ID for a piece of content s = Search term type = The type of content (movie, series, episode)
+i = A valid IMDB ID for a piece of content season = The season of the series episode = The episode of the season

 Project structure: